idaraabasiudoh/Saucedemo-Selenium-Testing-Project/README.md

-Here’s the README file written in Markdown code format:

 # Saucedemo Selenium Testing Project

 This project automates testing for the Saucedemo website using Python and Selenium.
 The tests include login functionality, adding items to the cart, and proceeding to checkout.